 Fees & Registration

 Registration fees for training courses include classroom and lab materials and catered lunches.
-Registrations will be accepted until 2 weeks before the start of the course.
+Registrations will be accepted until two weeks before the start of the course.
 After that, please call for availability.
 Payment must be received prior to the course to attend.

 Register Online or